Skip to main content

 Medical Bills After a NC Car Accident

-Who pays medical bills during a NC car accident claim.
-Health insurance, Med-Pay, subrogation, liens, letters of protection, and settlement impact.
+Who pays medical bills in a NC car accident claim: health insurance, Med-Pay, NC anti-subrogation rule, § 44-49 provider liens, ERISA plans, and settlement impact.

 The Bottom Line